HOW TESTS WORK – THE SCIENCE OF IT ALL

-These are published FACTS of how the tests work & how to interpret them.
+Below is a summary of published information about how the tests work & how to interpret them.
 Bring this information to your doctor if you have any positive bands, yet a CDC negative or inconclusive determination.
-If your doctor just ran an ELISA, demand a Western Blot if Lyme disease is suspected.
+If your doctor just ran an ELISA, request a Western Blot if Lyme disease is suspected.
 NOTE: you can have negative tests & still have Lyme disease.
 The absence of enough antibodies to trigger a positive result does not mean the disease is not present.

 The two most commonly used blood tests for confirming cases of Lyme disease are both based on a secondary marker: evidence of antibodies produced by the patient's immune system to the Lyme bacteria.